 After logging in, authorized administrators can use the Reset to Factory Default management function (not to be confused with the front panel reset button).
-When a successfully authenticated authorized

-Administrator performs Reset to Factory Default, all settings previously configured by the Administrator (such as USB device whitelist/blacklist) will be cleaned and reset to factory default settings.
+When a successfully authenticated authorized Administrator performs Reset to Factory Default, all settings previously configured by the Administrator (such as USB device blacklist) will be cleaned and reset to factory default settings.
 Once the Reset to Factory Default function has been completed, the Secure KVM will terminate the Administrator Logon mode, purge keyboard/mouse buffer, and power cycle the Secure KVM automatically.
-After a successful self-test, the KVM port focus will be switched to Port 1, and the CAC function of each port will be set to factory default (enabled).
+After a successful self-test, the KVM port focus will be switched to Port 1.
 Audit logs are retained and a log is generated for Reset to Factory Default.

 The TOE also provides non-administrative users a front panel Reset button allowing the user to delete TOE stored configuration and settings.
-Performing the reset function by pressing the Reset button for more than 5 seconds, purges the Keyboard/Mouse buffer; the CAC enable/disable feature is restored to the factory default 'enabled' state; and the switch performs a self-test and switches to Port 1.
+Performing the reset function by pressing the Reset button for more than 5 seconds, purges the Keyboard/Mouse buffer; and the switch performs a self-test and switches to Port 1.
 CDF configured by Administrator, logs, Administrative tasks, or other secure functions are not affected by the front panel Reset function.